Allan B. Polunsky Unit

 Allan B. Polunsky Unit (TL, formerly the Terrell Unit) is a prison in West Livingston, unincorporated Polk County, Texas, United States, located approximately 5 mi southwest of Livingston along Farm to Market Road 350.
-The Texas Department of Criminal Justice (TDCJ) operates the facility.
-The unit houses the State of Texas death row for men, and it has a maximum capacity of 2,900.
+The Texas Department of Criminal Justice (TDCJ) operates the facility, that has a maximum capacity of 2,900.
 Livingston Municipal Airport is located on the other side of FM 350.
-The unit, along the Big Thicket, is 60 mi east of Huntsville.

 Polunsky was named after Allan B. Polunsky, a former chairman of the Texas Board of Criminal Justice and former chairman of the Public Safety Commission, the governing board of the Texas Department of Public Safety.

-Polunsky houses Texas' "supermax" units and is notable for being the location of Texas's death row for men (executions, though, are conducted at the Huntsville Unit in Huntsville).
+Polunsky houses Texas' "supermax" units, and is notable for being the location of Texas's death row for men.
+Executions, though, are conducted at the Huntsville Unit in Huntsville, 60 mi to the west.